httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The `Digest` an `Representation-Digest` HTTP fields carry a set of representation digests; the fields differ only in their wire syntax.
-Each entry in the set conveys the hashing algorithm used to compute the associated computed checksum.
+Each entry in the set conveys the hashing algorithm used to compute the associated checksum.

 ## The Digest Field {#digest-field}